-Indonesia detains Polish man in conflict prone Papua region
+Indonesia detains Polish man in conflict-prone Papua region

 - Shooting killed gamers seeking money for college, family WATCH

+The police report said Skrzypski, who usually lives in Switzerland, had visited a separatist headquarters.
+It said he had a travel permit for Papua and a tourist visa but had violated immigration law by misusing them.

-Amnesty International says Indonesia’s police and military are responsible for at least 95 unlawful killings in Papua since 2010.
+Amnesty International said in July that Indonesia’s police and military are responsible for at least 95 unlawful killings in Papua since 2010.